MicrosoftDocs/msix-docs/msix-src/psf/psf-filesystem-writepermission.md

    - Set the `processes.fixups.config.redirectedPaths.packageRelative.patterns` value to match the file type the application creates.
 If you use `.*\.log`, the PSF redirects all log file writes in the `processes.fixups.config.redirectedPaths.packageRelative.base` directory and child directories.

 1. Save the updated *config.json* file.
-The updated file looks something like the following example:
+The following example shows an updated *config.json* file:
     ```json
     {
         "applications": [